nawazhoss/Diocese-Income-Analysis/README.md

 ## Dataset Overview

 The analysis covers:
-- **Time Period**: 2014-2023 (10 years), but begins initially, with a 20-year (2003-2023) overview of the income & expenditure trend across all dioceses
+- **Time Period**: 2014-2023 (10 years), but begins initially, with a 20-year (2003-2023) overview of the income & expenditure trend across all dioceses.
-- **Geographic Scope**: All Church of England dioceses
+- **Geographic Scope**: All Church of England dioceses.
-- **Financial Metrics**: Annual income and expenditure data
+- **Financial Metrics**: Annual income and expenditure data.
-- **Data Source**: Church of England parish finance statistics 2023
+- **Data Source**: Church of England parish finance statistics 2023.

 **Features:**
-- **Filters Available**: Filter by individual dioceses or selected years where possible
+- **Filters Available**: Filter by individual dioceses or selected years where possible.
-- **Interactive Elements**: Hover for more detailed information and figures
+- **Interactive Elements**: Hover for more detailed information and figures.
-- Compares actual income and expenditure with values adjusted for inflation (real terms 2023)
+- Compares actual income and expenditure with values adjusted for inflation (real terms 2023).

 ## Interactive Dashboards